mutantmonkey/filtor/README.md

 Browser and rejects all others.

-Note that this simple proxy does not enforce authentication; I do not believe there are anonymity concerns with this, but this does present an increased attack risk if someone compromises a user account on your machine.
+Note that this simple proxy does not enforce authentication; I do not believe there are significant anonymity concerns with this, but this does present an increased attack risk if someone compromises a user account on your machine.
 In the future, I may add support for a separate auth cookie for the proxy itself, so that authentication can be used without exposing the main Tor auth cookie to your Torified VMs.

 ## Prerequisites
 * Python 3+

 ## Usage
-Note: if you already have Tor's control port running on port 9051 (`ControlPort 9051`), you can use tor-control-port-proxy's -p option to change the port.
+Note: if you already have Tor's control port running on port 9151 (`ControlPort 9151`), you can use tor-control-port-proxy's -p option to change the port.

 1. Install the proxy.
 Arch users can find a PKGBUILD in the AUR; other users